-Sometimes they even place a piece of iron in the groom’s pocket to help ward off evil spirits — part of the ancient superstitions that continue even until today in Greece.
+Occasionaly, they even place a piece of iron in the groom’s pocket to help ward off evil spirits as part of the ancient superstitions that continue even in contemporary Greece.

 Getting the bride ready

 The bride also has the help of her friends in getting ready.
-Her maid of honor, or “koumbara,” is by her side throughout the entire ceremony, even beforehand.
+Her maid of honor, or “koumbara,” accompanies her throughout the entire ceremony, even beforehand.

 A tradition that is much cherished is the writing of the names of all of the brides’ single friends on the bottom of her wedding shoes.

-By the end of the evening, they will all get worn off, symbolizing that the friends won’t be single for much longer and will soon be getting married themselves.
+By the end of the evening, they will all get worn off, symbolizing that the friends won’t be single much longer and will soon be tying the knot themselves.

 Superstitions and good luck

-She wears blue, or a charm of the eye, somewhere.
-Also, if someone compliments the bride’s dress, they must spit “ftoo” three times to ward off any negative forces that might be at work.
+She simply wears blue, or a charm of the eye.
+Also, if someone compliments the bride’s dress, they must spit (so to say) three times to ward off any negative energy at play.

-In fact, it isn’t at all uncommon to hear a chorus of ‘ftoo, ftoo, ftoo!” as the bride glides down the isle.
+In fact, it isn’t at all uncommon to hear a chorus of ‘ftoo, ftoo, ftoo!” (the sound uttered by Greeks when “spitting”) as the bride processes down the aisle.

-The couple should have an odd number of attendees at the ceremony, an odd number of flowers in the bouquet and for the koufeta as well.
+The couple should have an odd number of attendees at the ceremony and an odd number of flowers in the bouquet and koufeta.